ShawonAshraf/blog/src/content/feature-scale-strat/index.md

 ### Effect of central tendency on feature scaling

-When you're about to normalize your dataset, your goal should be to centre your data as much as you can around the central tendency.
+When you normalize your data, your goal should be to centre your data as much as you can around the central tendency.
 Take a look at this illustration or a Normal / Gaussian Distribution

 ![Dan Kernler (2014), A visual representation of the Empricial(68-95-99.7) Rule based on the normal distribution, Wikipedia](./normal.png)